olivertwistor/olivertwistor/README.md

 This is my personal GitHub page.
 I'm Johan, a computer engineer from Sweden with a love for gaming and accessibility.

-While I do most of my programming for my company [JN Programutveckling AB](https://github.com/jn-programutveckling), I work on a number of hobby projects which code, if open-source, can be found on this personal GitHub.
+While I do most of my programming for my company [JN Programutveckling AB](https://github.com/jn-programutveckling), I work on a number of hobby projects whose code, if open-source, can be found on this personal GitHub.

 ## Programming languages